Television advertisement: Interactive advertisements

 Online video directories are an emerging form of interactive advertising, which help in recalling and responding to advertising produced primarily for television.
-These directories also have the potential to offer other value-added services, such as response sheets and click-to-call, which enhance the scope of the interaction with the brand.Researchers have found that For some consumer types and for specific ad types, that the standard linear advertising format is really superior to interactive advertising.
+These directories also have the potential to offer other value-added services, such as response sheets and click-to-call, which enhance the scope of the interaction with the brand.
+Researchers have found that For some consumer types and for specific ad types, that the standard linear advertising format is really superior to interactive advertising.
 Particularly, they have discovered that a cognitive "matching" of the system's (predominantly visual or verbal) characteristics and the demands of the customer group (preferring their information to be delivered in a visual or verbal fashion) appears to be crucial.

 Shorter commercial breaks

 During the 2008–09 TV season, Fox experimented with a new strategy, which the network dubbed "Remote-Free TV".
 Episodes of Fringe and Dollhouse contained approximately ten minutes of advertisements, four to six minutes fewer than other hour-long programs.
 Fox stated that shorter commercial breaks keep viewers more engaged and improve brand recall for advertisers, as well as reducing channel surfing and fast-forwarding past the advertisements.
 However, the strategy was not as successful as the network had hoped and it is unclear whether it will be continued in the future.

 In May 2018, Fox Networks Group said its channels would try one-minute commercial breaks, mainly during sports events, but also on some shows on Fox Broadcasting Company.
 Ads during these breaks would cost more and fewer advertisers would be willing to pay that much.
-Also in 2018, NBC used one-minute commercial breaks after the first block in many shows.
+Also in 2018, NBC used one-minute commercial breaks after the first block in multiple shows.
 These "prime pods" are intended to keep viewers who are watching live, and advertisers pay more for the NBC spots.